 Why do teeth crack?

-- Trauma.
-Sometime teeth can be accidentally knocked and the effects can range from small hair line fractures to major tooth/ root fractures.
+Sometimes, teeth suffer from accidents, and the effects range from minor hairline fractures to major tooth/root fractures.

 Crack tooth syndrome

 When a patient experience pain on a tooth when eating it can be due to a crack tooth.
 At Amazing Smiles the dentist can diagnose this complex pain with a few test which they can utilize.
 One of these test is a bite/crack finder test.
 The patient is made to bite on a plastic Crack finder.
 When offending tooth has a crack the patient will feel a sharp pain on release of the bite.

 This all varies on how much damage the tooth has sustained, how much tooth structure is present and whether the nerve is damaged.
 If the damage is only at tooth level often the dentist would suggest protecting the tooth with a crown.
 A crown is a hard outer shell that is made from porcelain, gold or zirconia.

 If the crack has propagated deeper into the tooth and has caused more throbbing pain then it is best treated by taking out the nerve and doing root canal therapy.